There are days when being a modern dad can bring hope and discouragement almost side by side.

 “I just needed a bit of direction in my life,” recalls McDowall (32).
 “We did go out and do things, like book clubs at the library, but I was struggling… in a room full of 20 women when you’re the only dad, it can be quite a daunting thing at first.
 You’re kind of looked at differently.
 There are the questions, the whispers why is the child with the dad?”

-Things quickly changed for him when he received help, mentoring and advice from Us Together – so much so that he is now training as a volunteer with the service.
+Things quickly changed for him when he received help, mentoring and advice – so much so that he is now training as a volunteer with the service.
 “Maybe six months, eight months ago I would never have taken my daughter to any of these things, which she was missing out on.
 But now, particularly after being a service user with OPFS, and now being able to volunteer with them, my confidence and my abilities have changed.
 I don’t look at it now as whether I feel uncomfortable, I look at it as what’s in the best interests of my daughter!”

 Sadly, there is evidence that inbuilt prejudice against fathers’ parenting abilities is impacting many children in much more serious ways than imbalanced playgroups.